Keep up to date with the latest information from Ronald McDonald House South Island

 We have placed a pause on all volunteering activities for the time being.
 This includes our Family Dinner Programme.
 Bookings will resume once it is safe to do so.

 Frequently Asked Questions

 Are your programmes still operating?

-However, the Ronald McDonald Family Room in the Children’s Haematology Oncology Centre at Christchurch Hospital will be temporarily closed to families for approximately 21 days from Friday 20th March, or until we receive further advice from the Canterbury District Health Board.
+However, the Ronald McDonald Family Room in the Children’s Haematology Oncology Centre at Christchurch Hospital remains temporarily closed to families.

 Are you turning any families away?